-1.1 A SIRF scholarship covers the cost of international tuition fees, and required health insurance premiums for the awardee only.
+1.1 A SIRF covers the cost of international tuition fees.

-1.3 A SIRF scholarship does not cover the cost of student union or amenities fees, costs associated with overseas fieldwork, living expenses, bridging English language course or travel expenses associated with the relocation of the student to take up the award.
+1.2 A SIRF does not cover the cost of the Overseas Student Health Cover (OSHC), student union or amenities fees, costs associated with overseas fieldwork, living expenses, bridging English language course or travel expenses associated with the relocation of the student to take up the scholarship.